 - “What type of opportunity are you seeking?”

 - “What is your greatest achievement to date?”

-By keeping each answer in 30 seconds, you will have a concise and easy-to-understand response that will also allow time for the hiring manager to ask additional questions.
+By keeping each answer to 30 seconds, you will have a concise and easy-to-understand response that will allow the hiring manager time to ask additional questions.

 For more interview preparation tips, check out our blog: How to prepare for a senior-level job interview.

 6. Follow Up After Interviews

 Always follow up after each interview.
 Doing so confirms your interest in the position and willingness to accept feedback.

 If an executive search firm arranged the interview, seek constructive feedback after they have spoken to their client.
 If you obtained the interview yourself, send the hiring manager an email that reminds them who you are, reiterates why you’re a good candidate, and includes any relevant information that you forgot to state during the interview.